 I’ll be working hard over this next year to focus my efforts on building a footbridge out of my isolation.
 I’ve accomplished so much foundation work over these last 12 months.
 The good news is that I have a stockpile of appropriate tools that I can pull from in order to commence the job that will take me to the other side.

 Starting today, I’m breaking ground on my dream-inspired footbridge project.
-I've got my toolbox packed to the gills and I'm more than ready to start construction.
+I've got my toolbox packed to the brim and I'm more than ready to start construction.